PSY 652: Research Methods in Psychology I

 • life_expectancy: The average life expectancy at birth, measured in years, for each country in 2022.
 It reflects the average number of years a newborn is expected to live under current mortality rates.

-• gdp_per_capita: The Gross Domestic Product (GDP) per capita for each country, measured in current US dollars.
+• gdp_per_capita: The Gross Domestic Product (GDP) per capita for each country in 2022, measured in current US dollars.
 It represents the average economic output per person and is an indicator of the country’s economic health.

 • population: The total number of people living in each country in 2022.